camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/aws-sns-inbound.md

 id: aws-sns-inbound
 title: Amazon Simple Notification Inbound Service Connector
 sidebar_label: Amazon SNS Inbound Connector
-description: Subscribe to your AWS SNS topic notification
+description: Subscribe to your AWS SNS topic notification via HTTPS
 ---

 The **Amazon Simple Notification Service (SNS) Inbound Connector** is a Connector that allows you to start or continue